Bittorrent

 Its rather simple the whole idea, but i don't feel like writing too much so visit the site (no illegal downloads for you though )

 Engineering, math, and lots of random stuff.
-Click to read Bram’s Thoughts, by Bram Cohen, a Substack publication with hundreds of subscribers.
+Click to read Bram’s Thoughts, by Bram Cohen, a Substack publication with thousands of subscribers.

 Did you know you can SEARCH the forum?
 Fixes common problems too: